sahithyandev/gallery-of-je/README.md

 # Gallery Of JE

-This project is a free project I did for one of my classmates using [Next.js](https://nextjs.org/).
+A website full of high-quality retouched photos by Janoshan, one of my friends.
+Created using [Next.js](https://nextjs.org/).

-The website is available at https://gallery-of-je.vercel.app
+The website is available at https://gallery-of-je.vercel.app.

 ## Development